 Master Bedroom (4.01 x 4.31m) large double bedroom, 2 wooden shuttered windows to rear and patio doors to upper terrace.
 En-suite comprising large walk-in shower, WC, hand basin and heated towel rail.

-Upper terrace – shaded area with stunning views of the castle and surrounding countryside.
-Ideal space for a hot tub.
+Upper terrace – a shaded area with stunning views of the castle and surrounding countryside.

 Courtyard – this pretty L shaped space is completely private and ideal for outside living.